JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_morphing.md

 - Using `morph_to(::Function)` method.
 Similar to `morph_to(::Object)` but morphs to a function instead.
 Can morph an object to a function that contains Luxor calls to draw what it should morphed into.
 - Specifying an Action with an  `Animation` along with `morph()` to make keyframed morphings.
 This helps making and timing a sequence of morph animations easier.

-This tutorial will focus on the last three.

 ## Morphing one object to another.

 Like other animations `morph_to(::Object)` is to be used with action.
 To learn more about Actions refer to [Tutorial 5](tutorial_5.md).